 Treatments and drugs

-Treatment for diabetic retinopathy depends on the type of diabetic retinopathy you have, its severity and how well it may have already responded to previous treatments.
+Treatment depends largely on the type of diabetic retinopathy you have.
+Your treatment will also be affected by how severe your retinopathy is, and how it has responded to previous treatments.

 Early diabetic retinopathy

-And, if you haven't been maintaining good blood sugar control, you'll need to work with your diabetes doctor (endocrinologist) to find out what additional steps you need to take to better control your diabetes.
-The good news is that when diabetic retinopathy is in the mild or moderate stage, good blood sugar control can slow the progression of diabetic retinopathy.
+It may also be helpful to work with your diabetes doctor (endocrinologist) to find out if there are any additional steps you can take to improve your diabetes management.
+The good news is that when diabetic retinopathy is in the mild or moderate stage, good blood sugar control can usually slow the progression of diabetic retinopathy.

 Advanced diabetic retinopathy